Week 1 NFL Picks: Season-Opening Betting Odds, Vegas Spreads and Projections

 The Browns are going to come into this game looking rusty while they try to break in a new offense led by quarterback Tyrod Taylor.
 He's a quality player by all means, but quick-hitting plays to Jarvis Landry aren't going to keep pace with an explosive Pittsburgh offense (Josh Gordon won't start).

-These Steelers still have Ben Roethlisberger present despite Bell's possible absence and he's still a guy who completed north of 64 percent of his passes last year with 28 touchdowns and 14 interceptions.
+These Steelers still have Ben Roethlisberger present despite Bell's possible absence, and he's still a guy who completed north of 64 percent of his passes last year with 28 touchdowns and 14 interceptions.
 His Antonio Brown-JuJu Smith-Schuster duo will be more than enough to negate a Myles Garrett-led pass rush if they can get the ball out quickly.

-Oddsmakers have this line down to six already due to a combination of the Bell and road factor for the Steelers.
+Oddsmakers have this line down to six already due to a combination of the Bell and road factors for the Steelers.
 But we're still talking about one of the most lopsided affairs in sports considering Big Ben's 22-2 mark against the Browns.

 Six points is more than enough against a Browns team entering the season trying to figure things out on the offensive side of the ball.

 Prediction: Steelers 23, Browns 10